eval-so/yumrepo/README.md

 # License

-MITto remain compatible with Fedora spec files unless otherise noted in `specs/*/LICENSE`.
+MIT to remain compatible with Fedora spec files unless otherise noted in `specs/*/LICENSE`.